shanjcu/web-framework/docs/jcu-customisations/toolbar.md

 ### Worked example

 See the [Content Page example]({{ site.baseurl }}/examples/jcu-content-page/) for a fully-worked, living example.
+The toolbar uses the YAMM (Yet Another Megamenu) Bootstrap add-on to allow grid layouts within the dropdown menus.

 ### Basic example